-Raiding and trading ruthless Vikings were fuelled by a hallucinogenic herbal tea, that made them feel less pain and become highly aggressive, say scientists.
+Raiding and trading, ruthless Vikings were fueled by a hallucinogenic herbal tea that made them feel less pain and become highly aggressive, say scientists.

 Scientists believe that an elite fighting squad within the Vikings, known as the berserkers, imbibed a mind-bending hallucinogen "stinking henbane", making them fearless and vicious.
 The plan "stinking henbane" would have bee infused with tea or alcohol to make them feel less pain.

 Vikings were famous for their Norse skirmishes into neighboring communities, which involved a great deal of looting and pillaging.
 The Scandinavian tribes arrived in Ireland in 795AD and remained a presence in Ireland until they were defeated by Brian Boru at the Battle of Clontarf, in 1014.